Using LinkedIn requires the consumption of time. And, we all know that time is money. It does not however have to overwhelm you.

 Monday (15 Minutes)

-- Comment or Like posts that are relevant to who you are and what you do (a little bit of what you like in general as well)
+- Comment on posts that are relevant to who you are and what you do (a little bit of what you like in general as well).

-- Connect with new prospects / clients that you have new business cards from.
+- Connect with new prospects/clients that you have new business cards.

 Tuesday (15 Minutes)

-- Review Group Activity in your top 3 or 4 LinkedIn Groups
+- Review Group Activity in your top 2-3 LinkedIn Groups.

 - Accept new LinkedIn invites and say hello to these new connections.